On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

+We require the output of $K$ to be in the Borel sets $\mathcal{B}(\mathcal{K})$, because $K(q)$ serves as the context for $\mathcal{E}_C(A|Q)$.
+As established earlier (Theorem \ref{thm:emergence-properties}), the context $Q$ must be Borel to guarantee that the reasoning process remains closed within the analytic sets representing knowledge.

-For that, we should start by recognizing that the very idea of ground truth validation is limited (or subjective at least).
+Before we define the ground truth mapping, we need to acknowledge its epistemological limitations.
+We recognize that the very idea of ground truth validation is limited (or subjective at least).
 It is rather naive to assume that LLM can access an oracle establishing provably true and relevant knowledge for every possible query.
-Indeed, that limits are given by the Goedel's Theorems.
-Therefore, \textit{in practice} that inaccessibility of the complete truth validation function is one of the reasons why hallucination cannot be eliminated entirely.
+Therefore, in practice that inaccessibility of the complete truth validation function (even in the idealized and rigorous mathematical reasoning) is one of the reasons why hallucination cannot be eliminated entirely (cf. \cite{kalai2025why}).
 High-quality, fact-checked datasets, human feedback providing human-level judgments of truth, RAG systems with external validated knowledge bases, all that approximate the idea of ground truth.

-Surprisingly, the impossibility result seems to be independent of practical or idealized implementation of a ground truth mapping, which we define as follows.
+Surprisingly, the impossibility result seems to be independent of practical or idealized implementation of a ground truth mapping.